raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 $ sudo systemctl status fulcrum.service
 $ sudo journalctl -fu fulcrum.service
 ```
+Fulcrum will now index the whole Bitcoin blockchain so that it can provide all necessary information to wallets.
+With this, the wallets you use no longer need to connect to any third-party server to communicate with the Bitcoin peer-to-peer network.

 ```sh
 -- Journal begins at Mon 2022-04-04 16:41:41 CEST. --
 Jul 28 12:20:13 rasp Fulcrum[181811]: [2022-07-28 12:20:13.063] simdjson: version 0.6.0